colinmurphy1/colinmurphy1.github.io/content/posts/2023/docker-apache-guacamole.md

 cd ~/guac
 ```

-2. Create a new environment variable file, `.env`, with the following contents:
+2. Create a new environment variable file, `.env`.
+This file will contain
+    environment variables that store the database connection information.

 ```
 GUACAMOLE_DATABASE=guacamole